 10.1.3 Carry out a break-in as described in 10.5 and Table 3 of D7549 with an additional 85 h as described in ANNEX??
 C13 On test conditions or until oil consumption and engine conditions stabilize.
 During this period oil changes must be performed according to ANNEX (??)
 The purpose of the oil changes is primarily to passivate and flush any engine build silicon and fluid remnants.

-note 2After the engine has performed the break-in it can be transferred to the stand equipped with the aeration measurement system and instrumented according to this procedure.
+note 2—After the engine has performed the break-in it can be transferred to the stand equipped with the aeration measurement system and instrumented according to this procedure.
 Alternatively, both the break-in and the aeration testing can be carried out on the same stand provided as it can meet the break-in procedure conditions and can also maintain the operation conditions defined in this procedure for aeration testing.

 10.2 Pretest Procedure: